 Founded in Milan in 1921 by Father Agostino Gemelli, the Catholic University of the Sacred Heart is the most important Catholic University in Europe and, in the face of growing international openness, it is also the only Italian university that can boast a national dimension with its five Campus: Milan, Piacenza, Cremona, Brescia and Rome, where the “A. Gemini”.

 - Applications Deadline: All year round

-- Course Level: Scholarships are available to pursue the PhD programme.
+- Course Level: The studentships are available to pursue the PhD programme.

-- Study Subject: Scholarships are awarded in the field of Criminology.
+- Study Subject: The studentships are awarded in the field of Criminology.

-- Scholarship Award: In line with what was decreed by the Ministry of Education, University and Research, the amount of the scholarship will be € 15.343,28 gross per year.
+- Scholarship Award: In line with what was decreed by the Ministry of Education, University and Research, the amount of the support will be € 15.343,28 gross per year.

-PhD students enrolled in the second and third year, in addition to the scholarship, will receive a monthly net fee of € 200 calculated on each month of collaboration with the Transcrime centre.
-This additional amount will be recalculated if the amount of the scholarship established by law were to change.
+PhD students enrolled in the second and third year, in addition to the program, will receive a monthly net fee of € 200 calculated on each month of collaboration with the Transcrime centre.
+This additional amount will be recalculated if the amount of the program established by law were to change.

-The scholarship will be increased by 50% during periods abroad.
-Starting in the second year, candidates will have a research expenditure budget equal to 10% of the scholarship.
+The sponsorship will be increased by 50% during periods abroad.
+Starting in the second year, candidates will have a research expenditure budget equal to 10% of the program.

 To promote the internationalization of the doctorate, the winning candidates residing abroad can receive up to € 5,000 for documented travel and accommodation expenses incurred during the first year of the doctorate for the transfer to Milan.

 - Nationality: International students are eligible to apply for this application .

 Eligibility for the Scholarship: